 - AliExpress – https://s.click.aliexpress.com/e/_DC3VA7R

-Do the scrubbing inside water to avoid breathing in carbon fibre dust, which is extremely bad for your lung.
+Perform the scrubbing inside the water to avoid breathing in carbon fibre dust, which is extremely harmful to your lungs.

-It’s a common practice to apply Epoxy or CA glue (super glue) on the edges of the frame after chamfering.
-This is supposed to increase the frame strength against crashes and delamination further by holding the carbon fibre layers even stronger together.
+It’s common practice to apply epoxy or CA glue (super glue) to the edges of the frame after chamfering.
+This further increases the frame’s strength in crashes and reduces the risk of delamination by holding the carbon fibre sheets tightly together (carbon fibre plates have many layers glued together).

 8 comments